dhis2/dhis2-docs/src/user/configure-metadata.md

 ### About constants { #about_constant }

-Constants are static values which can be made available to users for use in data elements and indicators.
+Constants are static **numerical** values which can be made available to users for use in data elements and indicators.
 Some indicators, such as "Couple year protection rate" depend on constants which usually do not change over time.